 Peel-and-stick carpet tiles are exactly what the name implies: tiles of carpet with a self-adhesive backing.
 You can find carpet tiles without adhesive backing, but as you may have guessed, these don’t fall into the “peel-and-stick” category.
 Carpet tiles are also occasionally known as “modular carpet”.

-What sizes do carpet tiles come in?
+What sizes do modular carpet tiles come in?

 Although most tiles come in 18” or 24” squares, 16” and 12” tiles are common as well.
 It really depends on the manufacturer and product—it’s not difficult to find larger or smaller squares if you need them.
+The LCT (luxury carpet tile) product from Proximity Mills we mentioned a moment ago comes in a 24″ by 40″ format.
+But carpet tiles that big (and gorgeous) are the exception rather than the norm.

 And speaking of shape: while they’re most often sold square (another common term for carpet tiles is, in fact, “carpet squares”), it’s not unusual to find carpet tiles cut into rectangles or planks.